abhinav160791/task-buddy/Readme.md

 Open your browser and navigate to the frontend server URL to access the application.

+## Using workspace in VS CODE

+1. Go to the `<project_root>/.vscode/project.code-workspace` file
+2. At the bottom right you will see a button that says `Open Workspace`, click it
+3. Go to `Run and debug` and you can run the application in debug mode.
+This would work only if you have completed the installation steps mentioned above for backend and frontend.

 ## Additional Notes

 - Ensure that both the backend and frontend servers are running simultaneously.